shashwat-mittal/GoGit/CONTRIBUTORS/IIITA/Second_year/Ashutosh Verma/info.md

 ## Que2(issue-409)  Is force push a good practice?
 Yes/No why?
 In most of the tasks on this repo, you used force push, so why this practice is Okay (neither good nor bad) in your case?
 ## Ans::
 Force push is bad as it replace the remote history with local history.
 Whenever we are working on a repo  which is contribute by many users  then changing commit history can create merge conflict to other users.
 In our case it is okay becoz I was the only contributor.
+## Que3(issue-409) Name anyone Git or Github topic on which any issue is not made on this repo.
+## Ans:
+How to add different remote repo to our own repo locally to perform fetch opteration.